 - Fifthly, change the title name to Sales in Branch 1.

-Step-04: Work on Sheet View Option to Use Sheet View in Excel
+Step-04: Working with the Sheet View Option in Excel

 - Firstly, to use these options click Options.